karl-bjorkman/film-library/README.md

 > I think this is the beginning\
 > of a beautiful friendship.

+### Next Steps...

+I do need to implement a way to easily add new additions to the\
+physical media collection so that the .CSV file won't be out of date.

 **I look forward to finishing this portfolio project...*
 *But there is still much work to be done.*